hectorbennett/hectorbennett.com/posts/command-pattern-undo-redo-python-rust.md

 ```

-The most important thing to take away from the above is how we are calling our commands, that is, rather than calling a method on the object:
+The most important takeaway from the above is how we are calling our commands.
+Rather than calling a method on the object:

 ```python
 graph.add_node(node)